wanghaisheng/responsive-landing-page-starter/content/blog/en/server-side-analytics-with-jamstack-sites.md

 ### Add the "Image"

-Calling this script alone, with something like a router middleware or AJAX request, might be enough in a lot of instances for decent reporting, But, it could still be recognised as an XHR request by a browser or browser ad-blocker, and blocked.
+Calling this script alone, with something like a router middleware or AJAX request, might be enough in a lot of instances for decent reporting, but it could still be recognised as an XHR request by a browser or browser ad-blocker, and blocked.

 A (typically over-engineered) solution that I decided to use was similar to a tracking pixel method.
 But, because we return a visible structural image, ad-blockers have completely ignored it so-far.